Type 209 submarine: Service

+India purchased four submarines to the modified Type 209/1500 design in the 1980s and 1990s (see Shishumar class).
+An option for two more submarines of the same design was planned but not taken up.
+The last two ships of this class, built locally in India, INS Shalki and INS Shankul are also fitted with UGM-84L Harpoon Block II missiles during upgrades in the 2010s.

 Egypt initially ordered two Type-209/1400mod submarines in 2011 and later ordered two more in 2014.
 The shipbuilder TKMS started building the first submarine S41 (861) in March 2012, the vessel was launched in December 2015 after 57 months of construction work.
 The Egyptian Navy received the S41 in December 2016, the second submarine S42 was launched during the same month.
 In April 2017, The S41 arrived at its home port in Alexandria and officially entered service, after a long journey from Kiel.
 Before reaching its naval base, the S41 conducted its first naval exercise with other units from the Egyptian Navy, ensuring its readiness to join the fleet.
 The Egyptian submarines have 8 x 21-inch (533 mm) torpedo tubes and are able to carry and launch up to 14 missiles and torpedoes, in addition to deploying naval mines.
 They will be fitted with SeaHake mod 4 torpedoes and UGM-84L Harpoon Block II missiles.